temporalio/cli/docs/operator/search-attribute.md

 **--yes**
 Alias: **-y**
-Confirm all prompts
+Confirm all prompts.

 #### list

-List search attributes that can be used in list workflow query
+List search attributes that can be used in list Workflow Query.

 **--address**
 host:port for Temporal frontend service